AlphaBravoCompany/ab-training-labs/container-bootcamp/section-7-labs/README.md

 `kubectl describe pod <podname> -n training-lab`

 We can also see that because we changed details about this deployment and redeployed, a new ReplicaSet was deployed with the new spec.

-Note there are 2 ReplicaSets now.
+Note there are 2 ReplicaSets now:

 `kubectl get rs -n training-lab`